 Although seated within the University of Minnesota, this program is not certified by the U.S. Department of Education for eligibility for Title IV student financial aid because it does not carry academic credit.
 However, interns may be able to defer repayment of existing student loans.
 If necessary, a letter stating your placement in the dietetic internship program can be provided.
 Please contact program leadership if needed.

 U of M Dietetic Internship leadership encourages students to pursue scholarships that are available from the Academy of Nutrition and Dietetics Foundation.
 The Academy of Nutrition and Dietetics Foundation is the largest provider of dietetic scholarships to deserving students at all levels of study.
 The number of scholarships varies from year to year, each with a value range of $500 to $10,000 each.
 Contact the Foundation staff at 800-877-1600, ext.
 4793 or check their scholarships web page for further information.
-Scholarship Recipients 2022-2023 - U of M DI Interns in maroon font.
+Congratulations to the 2023 Scholarship Recipients - U of M DI Interns shown in maroon font.

 Any intern employed on a supplemental basis must adhere to the following: